x21L/bracket-parser-template/README.md

 You should not parse on and find more errors.

-An invakid example could look like this:
+An invalid example could look like this:

 ~~~
 {